SEIR-7-06/react-props/README.md

 When we log out **props**, we see that it is an **object** with a `personName` property set to the name that we passed in.

-Go back to the `App.js` file and change the `personName` **prop** to something else.
-Pass in a different string instead.
+Go back to the `App.js` file and change the value for the `personName` **prop** to something else.
+Pass in a different person's name instead.
 Then check the output from our `console.log` statement.

-Try passing in a number or a boolean.
-What do you see in the console?
+Try changing the name of the **prop** from `firstName` to something else.
+What do you see now being logged from your `console.log` statement?

 ---